alexjlockwood/roll-off-club/docs/index.md

 Start here if you are looking to get your first Roll Off timeout or to improve your win rate overall.

+## Rolls

+This [**section**](rolls/index.md) details the 4 orange rolls and 5 blue rolls that can appear in any given Roll Off final.

+Start here if you are interested in memorizing the important aspects of these rolls, which will make surviving the final much easier.

 ## Variations

 This [**section**](variations/index.md) gives in-depth analysis of specific Roll Off variations, including clips of specific paths to take for the harder variations.